 Art from rural to urban life Local artist takes his work to the East Coast Two men in flowing white gowns wave their arms as they stare across the ocean, a man moves in and out of focus in front of a bright background, rock climbers, a blue bus, the frame of a house left unfinished, a teepee, a family, a music festival.
 These images with little or no sound are the work of a Lopezian artist and have been exhibited in New York City.
 The artwork drew attention in January from the New York Times Style Magazine blog.
 The featured artists, Colin Snapp, of Lopez Island and Daniel Turner of Virginia, show their work at a Greenpoint studio in New York City.
 They recently began exhibiting collaborative work under the name Jules Marquis.
 According to the Times, the artists "take aspects of globalized culture and consumerism and trickle them down to a rural level."
 You might ask, how exactly does one do this?

 Snapp works primarily in the medium of video, which acts as a jumping point for stills, sculptural and performance art.
-The New York Times blog cites the filming of an ode to NBC in a field (shown on page 6) and having smalltown Little Leaguers pace around a New York gallery muttering "good game" to ving white arms as the ocean, and out of right backers, a blue house left e, a family, with little the work of Phote/Jules Marquis The Jericho Ditch art space and gallery..
+The New York Times blog cites the filming of an ode to NBC in a field (shown on page 6) and having small-town Little Leaguers pace around a New York gallery muttering "good game" to one another, as an example of the Jules Marquis ethos.

+Photo/Jules Marquis

+The Jericho Ditch art space

+and gallery

+and gallery..